Durban hits 41°C as berg winds sweep through the city

 Temperatures soared in Durban today as berg winds pushed the mercury up to 43°C in some parts of the city.

-The South African Weather Service (SAWS) said in a report issued on Sunday that certain parts of KwaZulu-Natal would experience extremely hot conditions, causing high levels of discomfort.
+The South African Weather Service (SAWS) said certain parts of KwaZulu-Natal would experience extremely hot conditions, causing high levels of discomfort.

-SAWS said that although these temperatures were usually associated with heatwaves, today’s heat was a result of berg winds with “high discomfort values ranging from 35-45 degrees Celsius expected.”
+SAWS said talthough these temperatures were usually associated with heatwaves, today’s heat was a result of berg winds with “high discomfort values ranging from 35-45 degrees Celsius expected”.

 Berg winds are the South African name for katabatic wind.
 This is a hot, dry wind which blows in from the interior escarpment, down from the high central plateau to the coast.
 The rise in the temperature during a berg wind can be astonishing.